Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 Procedure and test

-Procedure and timetable What procedures are followed by the authority?
-What is the timetable for the merger investigation?
 The notification process usually starts with the pre-notification process, which parties are advised to use.
-Filing a notification without pre-notification will usually prompt the secretariat to declare the notification incomplete.
+Filing a notification without pre-notification will usually prompt the secretariat to declare the notification incomplete and to issue a request for information.

 If there are indications that the concentration would create or strengthen a dominant position, a Phase II investigation is initiated.
 This takes four months.
 Phase II can be extended if the parties fail to gather information requested by the secretariat.
 Alternatively, the parties may ask the secretariat to extend Phase II.